 Lead scoring showed as lead grade

 As per your needs, the tool defines how each lead should be graded by setting up rules for lead grading.
 After that, once you click on the grade button, they will be automatically assigned a grade.
-You can further, filter and search the leads based on their grading.
+You can further filter and search the leads based on their grading.

 You can create an unlimited number of email templates in ActiveCampaign, which you can use to send emails to your customers or potential clients.

-In your newly created template, you can add a tracking link that will help you track who is opening your emails, from where they are opening them, etc and how many times they have opened it via preview pane on the right side of the screen while writing an email
+In your newly created template, you can add a tracking link that will help you track who is opening your emails, from where they are opening them, etc. and how many times they have opened it via preview pane on the right side of the screen while writing an email.

 I like its ease of use.
-You can create a different list for different segments like Hot prospects, Warm prospects, etc., to get all the relevant updates for respective channels like webinar invitations, sales made, etc. Further, you can also add custom fields to segments and use them as segment filter
+You can create a different list for different segments like Hot prospects, Warm prospects, etc., to get all the relevant updates for respective channels like webinar invitations, sales made, etc. Further, you can also add custom fields to segments and use them as segment filters.

 Full-fledged analytics and great reporting

 ActiveCampaign has very nice inbuilt analytics, which will help you know how your marketing campaigns are doing.
-You have all the graphs related to your leads, conversion rate, etc, and reports like the number of clicks on each link, open rates of emails sent, etc.
+You have all the graphs related to your leads, conversion rate, etc., and reports like the number of clicks on each link, open rates of emails sent, etc.

-You can export reports into excel format or PDF at any point in time
+You can export reports into excel format or PDF at any point in time.

 Seamless Account linking

 You can log in to multiple accounts under one a/c so that you get a seamless experience and access to all different accounts without logging out.
-Further, you can also integrate with Zapier for even more seamless automation
+Further, you can also integrate with Zapier for even more seamless automation.

 Some other times, they do advanced campaign training so that you can learn more about marketing automations.
 All you need to do is join their company Facebook group.